AdrianFawkes/AimSync/README.md

 ---

-## Screenshots

-_Add your screenshots here later._

----

 ## Disclaimer

 CleanOS Gaming is provided as-is.

-I am not responsible for any system issues, broken features, broken apps, game problems, or unexpected behavior caused by using this script.
+I am not responsible for any system issues, broken features, broken apps, game problems or unexpected behavior caused by using this script.

 Use at your own risk.